Servitly allows defining automations, which are executed on environment-specific events, to trigger actions, like calling a third-party system API.

 The automation allows configuring the actions to be triggered when the condition is verified.

-You can define multiple actions of these following types:
+You can define multiple actions of the following types:

-• Notification: email a specific address including into the body information of the event context.
+Notification: email a specific address, including the body information of the event context.

 Automation Execution policy

-The automation is periodically evaluated, for more details refer to the Periodic Evaluations article.
+The automation is periodically evaluated.
+For more details, refer to the Periodic Computations article.